NilsChur/CTSE_Mapping_Properties/README.md

 #### Set Thresholds for Guards

-Moreover, the observer provides the method initialThreshold(double ...), this method has five input:
+Moreover, the observer provieds the method initialThreshold(double ...), this method has five input:
   - epsilon
   - overshootLevel
   - riseLevel
   - riseTime
   - settlingTime
 in exactly this order.
-Epsilon is a percentage of the maximum steady-state error compared to the settling point. overshootLevel describes the Maximum percentage over the reference that is reached. riseLevel defines the time the system takes to rise from the start point to and the end point.
-Here the start point is zero and the end point is 90% of the reference. settlingTime is defined by the time the system needs to enter and remain in a specific error band.
+Epsilon percentage of the maximum steady state error compared to the settling point. overshootLevel describes the Maximum percentage over the reference that is reached. riseLevel defines the time the system needs to rise from starting point to and ending point.
+Here the start point is zero and the ending point is 90% of the reference. settlingTime is defined by the time the system needs to enter and remain in a specific error band.

 #### Return Visited States

-The observer can return which state was visited or not.
-The method was*enter specific state*Visited() returns a boolean if the state was visited or not.
-1, if it was visited and 0, if not.
+The observer can return if state was visited or not.
+The method was*enter specific state*Visited() return a boolen if the state was visited or not.
+1 if it was visited and 0 if not.
 Keep in mind *enter specific state* is a placeholder for the real state.
-Therefore, this method exsists five times, once for each state.
+This method exsists therefore five time, for each state.

 ## Contact

-Feel free to submit issues or improvements.
+Feel free to submit issues or improvements

-Don't hesitate to contact us, for questions, discussions, or suggestions.
+Don't hesitate to contact us, for questions, discussion, or suggestions.

 Nils Chur (nils.chur@rub.de)